Events

 eighteenth-century England: the education of poor children.

-investigates evidence from a wide range of eighteenth century archival
+investigated evidence from a wide range of eighteenth century archival

 sources, including diocesan parochial and borough records, to